 “Very powerful.” — Alex Gibney, Academy Award-winning director of numerous films, including Enron, Going Clear and Taxi to the Dark Side

-“What a great film–and original concept.
-Fantastic.
-One hundred percent something to watch.” — Rod Lurie, director of The Outpost, Straw Dogs, The Contender and other movies
+“What a great film and original concept.
+An absolutely crucial way to understanding all wars.
+Don’t be surprised if this documentary is a player at next year’s Oscars.”— Rod Lurie, director of The Outpost, Straw Dogs, The Contender and other movies

 “So moving, disturbing and important.” –Alex Winter, director of The Panama Papers, Show Biz Kids and other films.